 The application for a Conditional Use Permit is required by the Desert Hot Springs zoning code to assure compatibility with surrounding land uses and to develop project-specific conditions to assure successful operation in concert with the City's development goals.
-The application was received in 8 February 2016 and the City Council hearing is held in September 2016.
-The application has been processed expeditiously.
+The application was received in March of 2016, however revised materials were submitted, September 2016, December 2016, and January 2017, and the Planning Commission hearing was held on January 31st, 2017.
+The application has been processed expeditiously considering the amount of revisions and corrections to the project.
+The four resulting parcels (after subdivision and street dedications) will be approximately 1.49 acres in size.